hesa/edu/README.md

  * down
  * left
  * right

 with thoughts on adding support for simple iterations....

 ###koder###

-After deep (hrmpfh?) discussion about how to teach Java we've concluded that the main barrier is that you have to crate a class with the dreaded main method.
+After deep (hrmpfh?) discussions about how to teach Java we've concluded that the main barrier is that you have to crate a class with the dreaded main method.
 With this little piece of demo software you can skip all that and simply write Java in a window and execute it